The world's biggest accounting fraud scandals

 We look at some of the biggest accounting fraud cases of all time and the most recent cases within the UK, as well as what all this means for the discussion on how to clamp down on corporate fraud in UK businesses.

-A look back at the some of the biggest accounting scandals in history
+Looking back at the some of the biggest accounting scandals

 Perhaps the most well-known case of accounting fraud is the Lehman Brothers scandal.
 The global financial services firm hid over $50 billion in loans disguised as sales.
 Taking advantage of a loophole in the accounting standard language regarding repurchase agreements, they sold toxic assets to Cayman Island banks with the understanding they would be bought back eventually.
 All this came to light when they eventually filed for bankruptcy in September 2008.